ozw1z5rd/oqtadrive/doc/install.md

 ## Preparing the *RaspberryPi*

-- [Download the *Raspian* image](https://www.raspberrypi.org/software/operating-systems/), pick the *Raspberry Pi OS Lite* version, since you won't be needing a fully-fledged desktop system.
+- [Download the *Raspberry Pi OS* image](https://www.raspberrypi.org/software/operating-systems/), pick the *Raspberry Pi OS Lite* version, since you won't be needing a fully-fledged desktop system.

 - Use an image writer (e.g. *gnome-disk-utility* on *Ubuntu*) to write the image to a suitable micro SD card.

-- *Optional*: Use a partition editor such as *gparted* to increase the `root` partition to full size.
+- *Optional (but recommended)*: Use a partition editor such as *gparted* to increase the `root` partition to full size.

 - Create file `ssh` in the `boot` partition on the SD card.
-This file enables login via *ssh*, and can be empty ([details](https://www.raspberrypi.org/documentation/remote-access/ssh/)).
+This file enables login via *ssh*, and can be empty ([details](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh)).

 - For letting the *Pi* access your wireless network, create file `wpa_supplicant.conf`, also in the `boot` partition.
-The contents of this file [is documented here](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi).
+The contents of this file [is documented here](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking-2).

+- A user needs to be configured (the default user has recently been removed from the *Raspberry Pi OS* images for security reasons).
+This is done by creating file `userconf.txt`, again in the `boot` partition.
+The content is a single line with `{user name}:{encrypted password}` (more details [here](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-a-user)).
+To encrypt your password, run this on a *Linux* system:

+    ```
+    echo 'mypassword' | openssl passwd -6 -stdin
+    ```

 - Place the SD card in the *Pi* and boot it up.
-Check your wireless router to find out which IP address it received, and log in via ssh, e.g. `ssh pi@192.168.1.12`.
+Check your wireless router to find out which IP address it received, and log in via ssh, e.g. `ssh {user name}@192.168.1.12`.

-- Change the password with `passwd`.
-The initial password is `raspberry`.

 - Edit `/boot/config.txt` to enable the serial port: